Khomeynishahr: Khomeynishahr in antiquity

-Many of the historical events of Khomeinishahr are influenced by the events that took place in Isfahan.
+Many of the historical events of Khomeynishahr are influenced by the events that took place in Isfahan.
 However, the historical antiquity of this region dates back to the Sassanid era, the ancient fortress which is located on the way to Isfahan, seems to have been the capital of the Sassanids.
 In the Islamic era, this area was also very important, and the existence of a large Grand Mosque in Khozan Alley shows that it was a city in the past.
 Because the Grand Mosque is an urban feature and the villages do not have it.
 In Mohammad Afghan's invasion of Isfahan, the people of the century bravely persevered and captured a large number of Mahmoud's troops.

 Demographics

 Population

 At the time of the 2006 National Census, the city's population was 218,737 in 57,551 households.
 The following census in 2011 counted 244,696 people in 70,121 households.
 The 2016 census measured the population of the city as 247,128 people in 75,180 households.